kaivalya-bachkar/kubernetes/Cluster Administration/RBAC (Role-Based Access Control)/README.md

 kubectl get clusterrolebinding
 ```

-### To check the permissions of the riya user across all namespaces:
+### To check the permissions of the kb user across all namespaces:

 ```
-kubectl auth can-i get secret --as tom -A
+kubectl auth can-i get secret --as kb -A
 ```